anglixjtu/msg_chn_wacv20/README.md

 - Pytorch 1.1.0

 ## Network
 The implementation of our network is in 'network.py'.
 It takes the sparse depth and the rgb image (normalized to 0~1) as inputs， outputs the predictions from the last, the second, and the first sub-network in sequence.
-The output from the last network ('output_d11') is used for final test.
+The output from the last network ('output_d11') is used for the final test.

     Inputs: input_d, input_rgb
     Outputs: output_d11， output_d12， output_d14
              # outputs from the last, the second, and the first sub-network

-※NOTE: We recently improve the accuracy by adding the skip connections between the depth encoders and the depth decoders at the previous stage.
+※NOTE: We recently modify the architecture by adding the skip connections between the depth encoders and the depth decoders at the previous stage.
 This vision of network has 32 channels rather than 64 channels in our paper.
-The 32-channel network performs similarly on the test set with the 64-channel network in our paper, but has a much smaller number of parameters and a shorter run time.
+The 32-channel network performs similarly to the 64-channel network in our paper on the test set, but has a much smaller number of parameters and a shorter run time.
 You can find more details in [Results](#results)

 ## Training
 We train our model on KITTI training set, without pretraining on other dataset.